 The info operation shows information about a given cluster.
 The information shown includes the Torque job id, and locations of the important daemons like the HOD Ringmaster process, and the Hadoop JobTracker and NameNode daemons.
-The info operation has the following syntax.
-Note that it requires a cluster directory (-d, --hod.clusterdir):
+The info operation has the following syntax: